manychat/dynamic_block_docs/instagram/README.md

             "tag_name": "your tag",
           }
         ],
-        "quick_replies": []
+        "quick_replies": [] // not supported for WhatsApp and Telegram
       }
     }

-Tag name sent using `tag_name` parameter should match one of existing tags within ManyChat bot
+The Tag name sent using the `tag_name` parameter should match one of the existing Tags within the Manychat bot

 ## Action remove tag
-Use this response to remove a tag from a subscriber.
-Tag with the same name must exist in your bot:
+Use this response to remove a Tag from a contact.
+A Tag with the same name must exist in your bot:

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",